gthvn1/gthvn1.github.io/README.md

-This web page is just listing links to projects that are not real ones but more playground for testing different piece of code.
+This web page is just listing links to projects that are not real ones but more playgrounds for testing different concepts and different programming languages.